-Stump removal can be expensive, especially on top of the cost to remove the tree.
+Tree and stump removal can be expensive, especially on top of the cost of removing the tree.
 You can get a professional out to remove your stump, but there are also a few ways you can remove your stump yourself.

 The top 3 methods to remove a tree stump without a grinder are:

 – Burn it out